microwave89-hv/hw-fw-notes/to-clarify.md

 What is roughly the percentage of Intel(R) Reference Code?
 EDK 1.10? edk2?
 Apple Inc. added value?

 Why can there be found at least 1 reference to Insyde(R)?

+Does it use undocumented MSR's?
+Which?
+In which way?